sematext/docs/docs/logs/index.md

 Sematext Logs is a **Log Management-as-a-service**.
 Think of it as your own **central location for logs** in the cloud.
 If you want to have the same but on your own infrastructure, check out our [Enterprise](../sematext-enterprise) product.

-You can collect logs from any part of your software stack.
+You can collect logs from any part of your software stack, IoT devices, network hardware and much more.
 By using log shippers you centralize and index logs from all parts in one single place, [Sematext Logs](../logs).

 [Sematext Logs](../logs) supports [sending logs](../logs/sending-log-events/) from infrastructure, containers, AWS, applications, custom events, and much more, all through an Elasticsearch API or Syslog.